Field trips for Madrid, Spain

 The following are possible field trip destinations, with further details provided upon arrival.

-Aranjuez is a city on the south of Madrid region, situated on the riverside of Tajo, one of the most important rivers in Spain.
-The city was built in the 18th century for Spanish monarchy as their residence in spring and fall.
-A UNESCO World Heritage Cultural Landscape with spectacular gardens and magnificent heritage buildings like the Royal Palace evoking 500 years of history.
+Aranjuez was built in the 18th-century for Spanish monarchy as their residence in spring and fall, and is situated on one of the most important rivers in Spain.
+The city is a UNESCO World Heritage Cultural Landscape, with spectacular gardens and magnificent heritage buildings like the Royal Palace evoking 500 years of history.

-Visit the monolithic monastery of San Lorenzo del Escorial, declared a World Heritage Site by UNESCO in 1984.
-Once a royal palace constructed under the supervision of King Phillip II, it is emblematic of the temporal power of the Spanish monarchy and the predominance of Roman Catholicism in sixteenth-century Spain.
+Visit the monolithic monastery of San Lorenzo del Escorial, declared a World Heritage site by UNESCO in 1984.
+Marvel at the complex of renaissance buildings, courtyards, and fountains that was once a royal palace, constructed under the supervision of King Phillip II.
+Today, the site showcases both the temporal power of the Spanish monarchy and the predominance of Roman Catholicism in 16th-century Spain.

-Known for its impeccably preserved Roman aqueduct, old city quarter, and fairy tale Alcazar, Segovia is one of the most visited cities in Spain.
-Become acquainted with its architecture and cuisine through a guided tour of this fascinating city.
+Known for its impeccably preserved Roman aqueduct, old city quarter, and fairytale-like castle Alcazar, Segovia is one of the most visited cities in Spain.
+Become acquainted with this fascinating city’s architecture and cuisine through a guided tour.

-Discover an incredible medieval city that sits atop a hill overlooking the Tagus River.
-It has an impressive cultural heritage and beautiful architecture, replete with a magnificent cathedral, and centuries-old synagogues and mosques.
-Toledo was also the adopted home of El Greco, the famous sixteenth-century painter.
+Discover the impressive ancient city that overlooks the Tagus River from atop a hill.
+Enjoy Toledo’s unique cultural heritage and beautiful architecture, including a magnificent cathedral and centuries-old synagogues and mosques.
+Toledo is also the former home of El Greco, the famous 16th-century painter.